dr-cannabotics/dji-drone-rtmp-object-detection/README.md

 # Real-Time Object Detection with DJI Mini 3 Pro

-This project enables real-time object detection using a video feed from the DJI Mini 3 Pro drone and DJI Goggles 2.
-The video stream is relayed to a Node.js RTMP server, where OpenCV processes the feed for object detection.
+This project provides real-time object detection on live video from a DJI Mini 3 Pro drone using DJI Goggles 2, enabling immediate analysis of the drone’s surroundings.
+The video stream is relayed from the DJI Fly app to a Node.js RTMP server, where OpenCV processes the feed for object detection.
+With either a pre-trained or custom-trained model, the system can identify and highlight objects within the video in real time, making it suitable for applications like surveillance, wildlife monitoring, and other aerial object-detection tasks.

 ## Components